Clinical Practicum for Mental Health Graduate Students

 - Qualifications: Students must be currently enrolled in a graduate program in clinical or counseling psychology, clinical social work, or another mental health discipline.

-- Number of Positions: Three to four
+- Number of Positions: Five to six

 - Hours/Schedule: Placement requirement is nine to ten hours per week.
 Attempts are made to devise schedules that accommodate each student’s additional academic commitments.